novellus/mtg-ai-card-generator/readme.md

     * move the ```txt2img``` call into the ```render``` function so that it is repeatable during ```rerender```
     * add info text for git hash at time of creation.
 Encode in Base58 (8 characters?) https://en.wikipedia.org/wiki/Binary-to-text_encoding#Base58
     * update renderer and image templates with corrected mana character order file names
+    * update renderer to make flavor text for b-e sides
 * Change the seed for each lstm sampler too, previous assumptions on independance appear to be incorrect
 * render legendary frame
 * decrease save file resolution to limit file size